CtrlK

 Completeness

-It has a 'Use when...' clause and explicit trigger phrases, addressing the 'when' question.
-However, the 'what' is extremely weak—'reference architecture for enterprise Gamma integrations' doesn't explain what the skill actually does in concrete terms, so the what/when balance is incomplete.
+The description has a 'Use when...' clause and trigger phrases, addressing the 'when' dimension.
+However, the 'what' dimension is extremely weak—'reference architecture for enterprise Gamma integrations' is too vague to understand what the skill actually does or produces.

 2 / 3